cliang115/Linear-Regression/README.md

 # Machine-Learning-1

-### Coursera course Machine Learning
-In this exercise, you will implement linear regression and get to see it work on data.
+Implemented linear regression and work on data.